-This command allows the user to read the default power-up configuration fields from the EEPROM.
+This command allows the user to read the default power-up configuration fields.
 NumFields is the number of fields to read.
 The field0, field1, etc. are the field IDs to read.
-RF may be used to read configuration and calibration fields from the EEPROM.
-If at least one field is successfully read, the unit will respond with a read fields response containing the field IDs and data from the successfully read fields.
+RF may be used to read configuration and calibration fields.
+If at least one field is successfully read, the unit will respond with a read field's response containing the field IDs and data from the successfully read fields.
 If any field is unable to be read, the unit will respond with an error response.
-Note that both a read fields and an error response may be received as a result of a read fields command.
+Note that both a read field and an error response may be received as a result of a read fields command.

-RF Payload Contents
+RF payload contents

 Byte Offset Name Format Scaling Units Description

 0 numFields U1 - - The number of fields to read

 1 field0 U2 - - The first field ID to read

 3 field1 U2 - - The second field ID to read

 U2 - - More field IDs to read

 numFields2 - 1 Field U2 - - The last field ID to read

-7.9 Read Fields Response
+7.2.6.
+Read Fields response